BIMCV-CSUSP/radiomics-midas-new/README.md

 This repository contains an end-to-end machine learning pipeline for the automated classification of lumbar intervertebral disc degeneration based on the Pfirrmann grading system.

 The project workflow goes from raw medical images to a fully trained, statistically validated, and explainable machine learning model.
+¡EACH PART OF THE PROJECT IS IN ONE DIFFERENT BRANCH!

 ## 1. Project Pipeline
 The methodology is divided into three sequential stages: